cadric/mgif/code-review.md

   - ✅ **FIXED**: Undefined custom property - Added `--timing-ease-out: cubic-bezier(0.22, 1, 0.36, 1)` to `:root` for video transitions and other smooth ease-out effects.
   - Duplicate `min-block-size` declarations using `100vh` and `100dvh` are intentional for viewport compatibility, not duplication.

+## 404 Page (`404.html`)

+- Purpose: Standalone not-found page with animated numeric columns and a return-home CTA.
+Includes inline CSS fallback while also linking the shared site stylesheet.

+- Duplications
+  - Inline CSS duplicates some design tokens present in `css/style.css` (colors, spacing, shadows, transitions).
+This is intentional as a fallback if `/css/style.css` fails to load on error routes; acceptable duplication.
+  - ✅ **FIXED**: Multiple `.error-message` rules consolidated into a single declaration to reduce redundancy.

+- Dead/Unused
+  - None critical found.
+All classes used in markup have definitions in the inline styles.
+  - The vendor-prefixed `-webkit-background-clip: text` and corresponding `@supports not (-webkit-background-clip: text)` fallback are both used; not dead.

+- Other Observations
+  - Accessibility: `.sr-only` heading is present for semantics; good.
+The home button has focus styles and uses `:focus-visible`; good.
+  - Motion: Animations are disabled under `prefers-reduced-motion`; good.
+  - Contrast: Enforced with color overrides; good.
+  - Performance: Large `font-size: 12rem` for numerals with blur might trigger GPU work; acceptable for a single simple page.
+  - Consistency: Uses CSS custom properties names aligned with main stylesheet; good.

+- Recommendations
+  - ✅ **COMPLETED**: Merged duplicate `.error-message` declarations into one block.
+  - ✅ **ENHANCED**: Added modern CSS features including logical properties (`margin-block-start`, `padding-inline`, `min-block-size`), `:is()` selector, CSS nesting, and `color-scheme` declaration.
+  - Optionally, import only the needed subset from `css/style.css` and keep a minimal inline fallback to reduce duplication, but this is not critical.

+## File Organization Improvements

+### Assets Structure
+- ✅ **IMPROVED**: Moved `favicon.svg` from root directory to `assets/icons/favicon.svg` for better organization
+- Updated HTML reference: `<link rel="icon" href="assets/icons/favicon.svg">`
+- Assets now properly organized under:
+  - `assets/icons/` - Icons and favicons
+  - `assets/img/` - Images and graphics (showcase-poster.svg)

 ## Cross-file consistency

 - Timings: Prefer a single source of truth.
 Either expose all timing values as CSS variables and read them in JS, or keep them in JS and avoid separate copies.